scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 2] [Software]: The player character is a single cargo pod with thrusters and a laser.

 - Implementation [TIER 3] [Software]: The Hyperspace game will start with a cut scene depicting the pod descending from the space craft and entering hyperspace.
-This cut scene will only be played once during a normal Hyperspace game play-through, regardless of the number of player deaths.
+This cut scene will only be played once during a normal Hyperspace game play-through, regardless of the number of player failures.

 ![Hyperspace Cut Scene](https://i.imgur.com/nDOovDA.jpg)